KameronKales/lusha-api-python/README.md

 7. Change the domain to whatever company you would like to look up, I listed google as an example.
 8. Save the code.
 Congrats, you have added your API key.
+9. Navigate to the Installation section to continue this process.

 ## Built With